chikamichi/vim/README.md

 You may either run `git status --ignore-submodules=dirty`, or provide bundle-specific rules in `.gitmodules`.
 In this repository, I systematically do so; that is, when installing a plugin, I make sure to add the ignore directive as well.
 Note that the correct value is "dirty", not "all", because you still want to be warned of new commits.

 It is possible to make this global to your git installation using `git config [--global] core.ignore dirty` but I guess this is not without risk (you then have to remember checking whether you want to enable dirty tracking in each git repository you will come by).

+In read-only mode, you can optimize submodules by running `git submodule foreach 'echo `git gc [--aggressive]`'`.
+The `--aggressive` option may not be used each time.

 256 colors support (tmux-wise)
 ------------------------------